 "We're treating a lot more younger people who are weak because they're sitting at computers all day, then they try to go play sports," Baumgart said.

 Seniors also face physical challenges unique to their age group.
-According to the National Institute on Aging, while older Americans are enjoying longer lives and better
+According to the National Institute on Aging, while older Americans are enjoying longer lives and better physical function than previous generations, they struggle with rising obesity rates.

 In 2009-2010, 38 percent of people age 65 and over were obese, compared with 22 percent in 1988-1994, according to a federal report.